Riboviria: History

 Diseases caused by viruses in Riboviria have been known for much of recorded history, though their cause was only discovered in modern times.
 Tobacco mosaic virus was discovered in 1898 and was the first virus to be discovered.
 Viruses transmitted by arthropods have been central in the development of vector control, which often aims to prevent viral infections.
 In modern history, numerous disease outbreaks have been caused by various members of the realm, including coronaviruses, ebola, and influenza.
 HIV especially has had dramatic effects on society as it causes a sharp decline in life expectancy and significant stigma for infected persons.

 For a long time, the relation between many viruses in Riboviria could not be established due to the high amount of genetic divergence among RNA viruses.
 With the development of viral metagenomics, many additional RNA viruses were identified, helping to fill in the gaps of their relations.
 This led to the establishment of Riboviria in 2018 to accommodate all RdRp-encoding RNA viruses based on phylogenetic analysis that they were related.

-A year later, all reverse transcribing viruses were added to the realm.
+A year later, all reverse-transcribing viruses were added to the realm.
 The kingdoms were also established in 2019, separating the two RNA-dependent polymerase branches.
-When the realm was founded, it mistakenly included two viroid families, Avsunviroidae and Pospiviroidae, and the genus Deltavirus, which were promptly removed in 2019 because they use host cell enzymes for replication.
+When the realm was founded, it mistakenly included two viroid families, Avsunviroidae and Pospiviroidae, and the genus Deltavirus, which were removed in 2019 because they use host cell enzymes for replication and not RdRp or RdDp.

+Traditionally, Riboviria mainly included eukaryotic viruses with few prokaryotic viruses.
+Metagenomic and metatranscriptomic research in the 2020s however have discovered many viruses, including many bacterial RNA viruses.
+These discoveries have mainly occurred in marine environments, where many novel lineages of microbial eukaryotic and prokaryotic RNA viruses have been discovered.
+Leviviruses, a group of bacterial RNA viruses that previously constituted the family Leviviridae, were promoted to the rank of class, Leviviricetes, due to the large number of leviviruses discovered.
+Numerous novel phyla of Orthornavirae were discovered in the 2020s, including the possibly basal lineage Taraviricota.
+The ecological role of these novel marine viruses is relatively unexplored, but they may be involved in the recycling of nutrients in a process called viral shunt.